Geary Boulevard and

 Should I Sign an Estoppel Agreement?

-Even though a lease may not require an estoppel certificate, there are two situations where a tenant should sign an estoppel.
+Even though a lease may not require an estoppel certificate, there are a few situations where a tenant should sign an estoppel.
 First, a tenant should sign an estoppel agreement where the tenant has oral agreements with the landlord that are not memorialized in writing.
 For example, if a landlord orally agreed to allow a tenant to have a pet, the tenant would be wise to list this in the estoppel.
 Other examples include agreements about payment of utilities, garage and storage, subletting, use of common areas, rent reductions, security deposit interest, and rent increases.
-Second, a tenant should sign an estoppel certificate if the tenant lives in a rent-controlled jurisdiction and has protection against eviction because of age, disability or terminal illness.
+Second, in rent-controlled jurisdictions, a tenant may want to sign an estoppel to inform potential purchasers of likely restrictions on a property in the event of a no-fault eviction.
+And third, a tenant should sign an estoppel certificate if the tenant lives in a rent-controlled jurisdiction and has protection against eviction because of age, disability or terminal illness.
+A tenant may also want to use the estoppel agreement to inform potential buyers of likely restrictions on a property.
 If this applies, it is wise to talk to a tenant rights attorney or an appropriate city agency.